Brandon-HY-Lin/AIND-VUI-Capstone/Report.md

 # Results

-The model name of __deep speech 2__ is _model_cnn2d_dropout_, and the validation loss is 93.7 which is better than other combinations of CNN, RNN, and FC.
+The model with greates result is _model_cnn2d_dropout_, and its validation loss is 93.7 which is better than other combinations of CNN, RNN, and FC.
 The detail results are shown below.

+![Results][plot_of_results]

 | Model               	| Architecture                                	| Training loss @ Epoch-20 	| Validation Loss @ Epoch-20 	| Lowest Validation Loss 	| Epoch of lowest Valid Loss 	|